MhmdRyhn/miscellaneous_docs/Git Commands.md

 ```
 git status
 ```
-This Command will show you the UNTRACKED files, i.e. the files that have not yet been added to git, and the files that have been changed but not yet been committed. <br>
+This Command will show you the UNTRACKED files, i.e. the files that have not yet been added to git, and the files that have been changed but not yet been committed. <br><br>
 [Return to Index](#index)